Spring Festival – Chinese New Year (January/February)

 Chung Yeung Festival also called the Double Ninth Festival.
 (October)

 There has actually been a legend from the East Han Dynasty.
-A man (Jing Huan) according to the advice of a wise man, he had to leave the house and go to a hilltop to avoid a catastrophe which would kill all lives there.
+A man (Jing Huan) according to the advice of a wise man, he had to leave the house and go to a hilltop to avoid a catastrophe that would kill all lives there.
 So he left the house with his family and consumed chrysanthemum wine as he had actually been told.
 When he came back, he discovered that the mass slaughter of all had actually happened.
 Ever since, after almost 2000 years, it is believed that it is a day when people must leave the house in order to show their respect for their forefathers.

-Flying of kites is another fun tradition at Chung Yeung Festival.
+Flying kites is another fun tradition at Chung Yeung Festival.
 While this custom provides entertainment for children has its roots in the sweeping aloft of bad luck.
 Many Chinese people believe that bad luck will leave on the kite and not return to the earth.

 ♦ If you liked this article, join our newsletter by using the forms on this website so we can stay in touch.